Andrew-Jones657/andrew-jones657.github.io/GIS_Programming.md

   </head>
   <body>
     <p> Welcome to my programming page, here I have various GIS scripts I have developed and used over the years.
-The hyperlinks on each heading will lead to the raw file hosted on github. </p> <br>
+For the longer scripts, the hyperlinks on each heading will lead to the raw file hosted on github. </p> <br>

     <h3> Arcade Scripts </h3>

+    <h4> Managing Labels with Arcade </h4>

+    <p> One of the most useful features of Arcade is its ability to to vastly improve label depiction and information.
+Imagine, for instance, that you have a field with city names followed by state abbreviations.
+For labeling purposes, you only need the city names, and it might be the case that
+    you do not particularly want to create a variable just for different names.
+This small snippet of code temporarily removes the last three characters on each of the entries without altering the underlieing data, thereby allowing for cleaner labels. </p>

+    <precode><code>
+    var txt = $feature.NAME;
+    return Left(txt, Count(txt)-3)
+    </code></precode>

+    <h4> Creating customized symbology with Arcade </h4>

+    <p> Arcade can also be used to write customized symbology schemes that are not available in ArcGIS Pro. </p>

     <h3> Python Scripts </h3>